thecodingmachine/react-native-boilerplate/docs/beta builds.md

 #      track: 'internal'
 #    )
 ```
-or create a new lane without thoses lines.
+or create a new lane without those lines.

 :exclamation: There is no official plugin to automatically upgrade android version code (unlike the iOS lane).
 Before each deployment, be sure to `manually` upgrade the `versionCode` value inside `android/app/build.gradle`.